Skip to Content

 This project is augmented by a sonic album, a music video created in collaboration with composer Wyoming Toad, and an extended dialogue and contextual essay.
 A Desert Transect offers an alternative approach to conducting and presenting social and visual research.

-A Desert Transect is the second installment in O'Neill’s visual ethnographic Transects series, examining nation of the intersections between social dynamics, urban life, and nature.
+A Desert Transect is the second installment in O'Neill’s visual ethnographic Transects series, examining the intersections between social dynamics, urban life, and nature.

 ——————